 - 1. The provision of a safe environment for all employees and pupils of the school and working conditions which do not involve danger to health. - 2.
 The taking of appropriate measures to remove hazards and the bringing to the attention of appropriate employees all known Health and Safety hazards. - 3.
-The fulfilment of the requirements of health, safety and welfare legislation concerning the School's activities. - 4.
+The fulfilment of the requirements of health, safety and welfare legislation concerning the school's activities. - 4.
 The taking of appropriate steps to ensure that rules and procedures governing school activities and emergencies are formulated, observed, and enforced. - 5.
 The provision of formal procedures for the reporting and investigation of accidents.
 An accident book is available in the staffroom. - 6.
 The provision of formal procedures for effective employee consultation as required.

-C. Statement by the Chairman of the Governing Body
+Statement by the Chairman of the Governing Board

-- 1. This Safety Policy document will be brought to the attention of all staff at the school and will be used as a basis for actively encouraging all persons involved with the school to think and act safely. - 2.
-Meetings of the Governing Body and Staff meetings will include an agenda item on health and safety where issues can be discussed and hopefully resolved. - 3.
-The day-to-day responsibility for health and safety lies with the Headteacher who will always be available to discuss health and safety issues. - 4.
-Detailed responsibilities of the Governors, Headteacher and other employees are to be found in parts D, E & F of this document. - 5.
-Professional advice on all aspects of health, safety and welfare is available from the Health & Safety Advisor, County Hall, Chester, CH1 1SQ (01244 602426). - 6.
-My aim is to achieve a high standard of health and safety at Lower Peover Primary School, and it is my expectation that all members of staff will carry out their duties, responsibilities, and work activity in the same way.
+This Health & Safety Policy document will be brought to the attention of all staff at the school and will be used as a basis for actively encouraging all persons involved with the school to think and act safely.

+- 1. Meetings of the Governing Board and Staff meetings will include an agenda item on health and safety where issues can be discussed and hopefully resolved. - 2.
+The day-to-day responsibility for health and safety lies with the Headteacher who will always be available to discuss health and safety issues. - 3.
+Detailed responsibilities of the Governors, Headteacher and other employees are outlined later in this document. - 4.
+Professional advice on all aspects of health, safety and welfare is available from the local authority's Health & Safety Advisor.

+5. My aim is to achieve a high standard of health and safety at Lower Peover Primary School, and it is my expectation that all members of staff will carry out their duties, responsibilities, and work activity in the same way.

-Signed: Chairman of Governors
+Signed:.....Chairman of Governors